pyudev/pyudev/doc/index.rst

 system

-The :doc:`guide` gives an introduction into the most common operations in pyudev, a detailled reference is provided by the :doc:`API documentation
+The :doc:`guide` gives an introduction into the most common operations in pyudev, a detailled reference is provided by the :doc:`api/index`.
-<api/index>`.

 Support